 User-defined custom properties

 For each object in Hackolade, we've defined a set of standard properties that appear in the properties pane.
-But it is possible that your company wants to define and track additional properties for models, containers, entities, and attributes.
-Hackolade let's you do just that, by leveraging our plugin architecture (used also to integrate our modeling engine with all kinds of NoSQL document databases.)
+But it is possible that your organization wants to define and track its own metadata properties for models, containers, entities, and attributes.
+This could be for data governance reasons, and/or to leverage properties in code generation, etc...

-For each custom properties plugin, you will find the a directory structure similar to this one:
+For each custom properties plugin, you will find a directory structure similar to this one:

-iii) it is always necessary to restart the application after having saved changes before you can see these changes relected in the properties pane.
+i) it is always necessary to restart the application after having saved changes, and before you can see these changes reflected in the properties pane.

-iv) for field-level definitions, since field types have different property lists, it may be necessary to define custom properties for multiple field types.
+ii) for field-level definitions, since data types have different property lists, it may be necessary to define custom properties for multiple data types.

-As a reminder, terminology differs between NoSQL database:
+As a reminder, terminology differs between the targets supported by Hackolade:

-- entity means: collection in MongoDB, table in DynamoDB, and document kind in Couchbase
+- entity means: collection in MongoDB, table in DynamoDB and Cassandra and RDBMS, and document type in Couchbase,e tc...

 You need to edit the corresponding <object>LevelConfig.json file to add custom properties.